 The pericranium contains blood vessels that support cell synthesis within the scalp.
-It consists of two layers:
+It consists of 2 layers:

-The pericranium is the final layer of tissue veiling the scalp, beyond which lies the hard bone of the skull.
+The pericranium is the final layer of tissue before you reach the bone of the skull.

 Targeting hair loss with topical drugs

-Elevated concentrations of DHT at the scalp can negatively impact sebaceous and sweat glands, hair follicle health and normal hair growth (Makrantonaki et al. 2011).
-Increased scalp DHT is a leading cause of hair loss in men; it causes the hair growth cycle to be terminated prematurely.
+Elevated DHT concentrations at the scalp can negatively impact sebaceous and sweat glands, hair follicle health and normal hair growth.
+Increased scalp DHT is a leading cause of hair loss in men.
+It causes the hair growth cycle to be terminated prematurely.

 Hair follicles can become miniaturized as a result of elevated DHT within the scalp.
 These damaged follicles typically produce shorter vellus hairs anchored in the more superficial papillary dermis.
 Hairs embedded in this dermal layer don’t extend far enough into body to really benefit from nutrient-rich, oxygenated blood transported by blood vessels in deeper tissue layers.

 Recall: DHT is produced within the dermis, the deeper layer of the scalp skin.
 Topical drugs like finasteride and dutasteride have to reach the dermis to effectively target hair loss.